Pitometsu/ppx_implicits/README.md

 ## Highlights

+### Simple

-* **No need of compiler patching**: this is not a compiler patch, but a ppx plugin.
-You can use typeclasses with the vainlla OCaml compiler.
+ppx_typeclass is a pre-processor solution: **no need of compiler patching**.
+You can use typeclasses with the vainlla OCaml compiler now.

+It only uses the result of the original type inference and does not modify it.

+### Safety

-* Assured **type safety**: the output of ppx_typeclass is type-checked by the vanilla OCaml compiler.
+The translation of ppx_typeclass does not use `Obj.magic` trick and it is type-checked again by the vanilla OCaml compiler.

 ## Limitations

+* The use of optional arguments makes hard to provide non function overloading:
+  `one : ?_d:(module Num with type a = 'a) -> 'a`
 * This does not work with toplevel.